 The Company has not entered into any other agreement or arrangement that provides for the payment of severance or similar benefits to any of the named executive officers in connection with a termination of employment for any other reason.

 Holdings of Stock Options and Stock Awards

-The following table contains information concerning unexercised stock options and unvested stock awards at December 31, 2019 for each of the named executive officers.
+The following table contains information concerning unvested stock awards at December 31, 2020 for each of the named executive officers.